Marvive/logos-search/README.md

 - Returns the official topic label, category icon, and raw Factbook URI so you always know the exact identifier Logos expects.
 - Opens the highlighted topic in Factbook or copies the `logos4:Factbook;ref=…` URI for reuse.

+### Reading Plans

+- Lists the reading plans stored in each account's `Documents/ReadingPlan/ReadingPlan.db` so you can reach today's assignment with a single press of <kbd>Return</kbd>.
+- Opens the plan's Logos URI directly, which jumps to the assigned passage inside the app.
+- Provides a reload action plus a quick way to reveal the underlying `ReadingPlan.db` file for troubleshooting.

+### Open Logos Layout

+- Shows your saved layouts (from `LayoutManager/layouts.db`) and lets you filter them instantly as you type.
+- Launches the selected layout right away through its stored Logos URI.
+- Use the built-in action panel to copy the URI, reload the list, or reveal `layouts.db`.

 ## Configuration

 ### Version Aliases (Open Verse command)